• About US

 Time for accountability

 Zigiranyirazo’s death should prompt the international community into action.
-The fate of the Rwandan men stranded in Niger exposes the fundamental hollowness of international criminal justice when political considerations override legal findings.
+The situation of the Rwandan men stranded in Niger exposes the fundamental hollowness of international criminal justice when political considerations override legal findings.
 If acquittals can be ignored, trials risk becoming meaningless exercises in legal theatre.
-The challenge lies in balancing respect for judicial decisions with acknowledgment of the complex emotions and concerns of post-genocide societies.
-Finding solutions that honour legal findings while addressing legitimate concerns of all parties – including survivor communities, host countries, and the individuals themselves – remains one of the unresolved challenges facing international criminal justice.

 The international community created these tribunals to ensure accountability for the world’s worst crimes.
 But accountability works both ways.
 When courts acquit someone, that decision must mean something, or the entire system risks losing its legitimacy.